toltec-dev/organization/docs/standard_operating_procedure.md

 # Standard Operating Procedure

-## Adding or Removing Members from the Organisation
+## Decision Making process

-## Making Binding Decisions
+## Adding or Removing Members from the GitHub Organization